MMTDigital/front-end-group-lnl-march-2019/src/slides.md

 ## Immediate objective.

-To build out an "MMT component library", which has a goal of improving efficiency and normalising standards across our Kentico projects specifically to begin with.
+To build out an "component library", which has a goal of improving efficiency and normalising standards across our Kentico projects specifically to begin with.

 ⏳

+---

+## A sneak peek.

+Removing the headache of front-end build tools, the front-end group has built a series of NPM packages housing Webpack and linting rules that we recommend.

+🧐

 ---